#SoberLife: Staying Sober At SunFest 2017

-SunFest is a great way to spend time with friends while listening to music and enjoying awesome food in Florida’s most famous cities, but you should also be aware of the facts.
-There will be drinking and drug use at this event and it may be tempting if you are new in recovery still building your foundation.
+SunFest is a great way to spend time with friends while listening to music and enjoying awesome food in one of Florida’s most famous cities.
+But, be aware that like most festivals, there will be drinking and drug use at this event.
+And it may be tempting if you are new in recovery and still building your foundation.
 Here is where your honesty, open-mindedness, and willingness will help you as you navigate going to events like SunFest.

 What Stage Of Recovery Are You In?